strategineer/personal-website/source/cocktails/gin_gin_mule.html.markdown

   - Shake and strain into an ice-filled highball glass, add garnishes and straws.
 ---
 - [Recipe for homemade ginger beer](/cocktails/ginger_beer)
+- This cocktail specifically tastes best with Tanquery gin, although feel free to use whatever you have.